jialehuo/ansible-dellemc-unity/README.md

 ## EMC Unity Configuration and Management

 - Requires Ansible 2.2 or newer
-- Can be run local or use a remote jump host
 - Supports running from OSX/RHEL (and derivatives)/Ubuntu (and derivatives)

 These playbooks configures and manages EMC Unity storage appliance.
-To use them, first connect the Unity system's management interface to a network with DHCP service.
-Note the assigned IP address of Unity's management interface.
-Then, setup a RHEL 7 or derivative jump host on which you will run programs to interact with the Unity system.
-Next, edit the "hosts" inventory file to contain the hostname or IP address of the jump host, and edit the group_vars/all file to set any Unity configuration parameters you need, including the Unity management interface IP.
+To use them, first connect the Unity system's management interface to a network with DHCP service, and note the assigned IP address of Unity's management interface.
+Then, edit the group_vars/all file to set any Unity configuration parameters you need, including the Unity management interface IP.

-To run the playbook on a remote jump host:

-	ansible-playbook -i hosts site.yml -k -K

-To run the playbook locally:
+To run the playbook:

     the hosts file should only have localhost ansible-playbook -i hosts -c local site.yml -K